Clan Rising

 George Meredith, OM

-The Portsmouth tailor's grandson of Welsh descent who wrote *The Ordeal of Richard Feverel* (1859), *The Egoist* (1879) and the *Modern Love* sonnet sequence of 1862 on the breakdown of his first marriage, lived for thirty-five years at Box Hill on the Surrey downs as the English literary figure of the late Victorian period, and was awarded the Order of Merit on its founding in 1905.
+The Portsmouth tailor's grandson of Welsh descent who wrote The Ordeal of Richard Feverel, The Egoist and the Modern Love sonnet sequence, was the English literary figure of the late Victorian period, and was awarded the Order of Merit on its founding.

-*The Ordeal of Richard Feverel* (1859), the long novel on the destruction of a young English gentleman's first love by his father's well-intentioned educational system, was the first major book.
-Mudie's Circulating Library, the senior commercial-lending library of Victorian fiction publishing, refused to stock the book on the grounds of the scene of the young Richard's encounter with the prostitute Bella Mount in London; the senior commercial consequence of the Mudie refusal was that the book sold poorly in the conventional commercial circulation of the lending-library system and never reached the popular-fiction readership of the Victorian period.
-The same fate met *Evan Harrington* (1861), *Modern Love* (1862, the long sonnet sequence of fifty sixteen-line poems on the breakdown of his first marriage, which has been continuously in print since), *Sandra Belloni* (1864), and *Rhoda Fleming* (1865).
-He earned his living through the 1860s and 1870s as the senior literary reader at the publisher Chapman & Hall (the post he held from 1860 to 1894, in which capacity he read for the press the manuscripts of every major late-Victorian English novelist of the next thirty years and was the first reader to recognise Thomas Hardy's first manuscript), as the leader-writer at the *Ipswich Journal*, and as a slow-selling novelist of the critical reputation.
+The Ordeal of Richard Feverel (1859), the novel on the destruction of a young gentleman's first love by his father's educational system, was the first major book.
+Mudie's Circulating Library declined to stock it and the conventional Victorian readership never reached it; the same was true of Evan Harrington (1861) and Rhoda Fleming (1865).
+He earned his living through the 1860s and 1870s as the senior literary reader at the publisher Chapman & Hall, the post he held to 1894, in which he was the first reader to recognise Thomas Hardy's first manuscript.

-*The Egoist* (1879), the comic novel on the destruction of the priggish Sir Willoughby Patterne's marital plans by the intellectual resistance of the heroine Clara Middleton, was the breakout book.
-The critical reception was a substantial upward revision of his standing across the literary establishment: the *Athenaeum*, the *Spectator* and the *Saturday Review* all printed long admiring reviews; Robert Louis Stevenson's 1887 *Memories and Portraits* called *The Egoist* one of the half-dozen great English novels of the century; and Henry James's 1903 *George Meredith* essay called him the foundational English-comic-novel figure of the post-Dickens generation.
-The contemporary readership of the book remained small (the English-novel-reading market continued to find his prose style at the same time elliptical, allusive and obscure; Oscar Wilde's 1891 quip that *as for living, our servants will do that for us* was a parody of the Meredithian elliptical mode), but the critical reputation was settled.
+The Egoist (1879), the comic novel of Sir Willoughby Patterne and the intellectual resistance of Clara Middleton, was the breakout book.
+The Athenaeum, the Spectator and the Saturday Review printed long admiring reviews; Robert Louis Stevenson called it one of the half-dozen great English novels of the century, and Henry James called Meredith the foundational English-comic-novel figure of the post-Dickens generation.
+The critical reputation was settled even where the readership stayed small.

-He lived at Flint Cottage at the foot of Box Hill on the Surrey downs, a small house he had taken in 1864 on the rent of a small annual payment to the Sheridan estate, for the last forty-five years of his life.
-The senior late-Victorian English literary establishment came down to him at Box Hill across the period: Stevenson, Hardy, J. M. Barrie, Henry James, Leslie Stephen, the senior figures of the Fortnightly Review and the Saturday Review.
-He married Marie Vulliamy, daughter of a French Huguenot Englishman, in 1864; the second marriage was the long settled one of his adult life and lasted twenty-one years until Marie's death in 1885.
-He was elected President of the Society of Authors in 1892 on the resignation of Alfred Tennyson, was awarded the Order of Merit on its founding by Edward VII in 1905 (one of the founding twelve members), and died at Flint Cottage on 18 May 1909, eighty-one years old.
-He is buried at Dorking Cemetery in Surrey.
-The Meredith name in the Welsh-side catalogue is the patronymic of *ap Maredudd* (son of Maredudd, the Welsh kingly name), the foundational mid-Wales surname of the Powys-borderland country; the Portsmouth tailor's branch of it carried him into the late-Victorian English-novel canon.
+He lived at Flint Cottage at the foot of Box Hill on the Surrey downs for the last forty-five years of his life, where the senior late-Victorian literary establishment came down to him: Stevenson, Hardy, Barrie, Henry James, Leslie Stephen.
+He married Marie Vulliamy in 1864, the long settled marriage of his adult life.
+He was elected President of the Society of Authors in 1892 on Tennyson's resignation, was a founding member of the Order of Merit in 1905, and died at Flint Cottage on 18 May 1909, eighty-one years old.
+He is buried at Dorking.
+The Meredith name, the Welsh patronymic ap Maredudd, the Portsmouth tailor's branch carried into the late-Victorian English-novel canon.

 Achievements